 The present study successfully extracted DNA from FFPE canine MCTs and amplified both Sox-2 and KDR through qPCR.
-Though sequencing was unsuccessful, mutations in genome for Sox-2 are evident, based on the melting point analysis.
+Though sequencing was unsuccessful, mutations in genome for Sox-2 are likely, based on the melting point analysis.
 Suggesting Sox-2 mutation play a role in canine MCT development.

-After improvement and tweaking of current procedure, DNA sequencing will be reattempted to identify mutations in both the Sox-2 and KDR genome.
-This discovery will potentially aid the future development of prognostic
+After improvement and tweaking of current procedure, DNA and RNA sequencing will be reattempted to identify mutations focusing on Sox-2.
+Immunohistochemistry and Western Blots will be attempted in the future.
+The continuation of this study will potentially aid the future development of prognostic biomarkers and drug therapies.

 More recent studies have discovered that some canine MCTs contain cancerous stem-like cells if mutations in embryonic transcription factors such as sex-determining region Y box 2 (Sox-2) allow it.
 It was found that a high Sox-2 immunopositivity correlated with higher grade MCTs, regardless of dog breed.
 Previous research was able to implicate Sox-2 in the development of MCTs, as well as discovering Sox-2 as a potential prognostic biomarker as Sox-2 protein expression correlated with higher graded MCTs but not dog breed.
-This study did not identify any mutation within Sox-2.
-The present study aims to identify if KDR and Sox-2 mutations are present in canine MCTs and if so, sequence the mutated genome.
+Sox-2 is a stem cell gene, any expression is indicative of anaplasia.
+The present study aims to identify if KDR and Sox-2 mutations and correlate expression of Sox-2 to tumor grade and malignancy.